A Travel Price Comparison for Families, Couples, and Backpackers Tokyo vs. Miami for Food, Nightlife, Music, and Families

 Each neighborhood in Tokyo has its own distinct appeal, so there are pleny of areas to explore.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

-In Miami, many people enjoy the food and shopping that this diverse big city offers.
+In Miami, many people enjoy the food and shopping that this high energy big city offers.
 People enjoy relaxing at one of the resorts.
 This beach city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 A weekend in Tokyo or Miami?